isotopp/isotopp.github.io/content/posts/2024-03-03-dynamically-loading-classes-in-java.md

 This is done in `searchForJar(dir, urls)`.

-We are using the `dir` directory to list all files in it, then walk though the found files.
+We are using the `dir` directory to list all files in it, then walk through the found files.
 If the current file is a directory, we recursively descend into it.

 If the current file has a name ending in `".jar"`, we add it to the `urls` list.